ghoomfrog/silili/README.md

 *aja* introduces context for the next phrase.
 The context can be a topic, subject, condition or whatever.

-*iti aja uju jasa?* — Speaking of food, is this good?
+*iti aja ani jasa?* — Speaking of food, is this good?

 *kiwi aja ana wan!* — The bird made me wet!